jpeg/TDL-Mod-Loader/README.md

 TDL-Mod-Loader
 ==============

+Jackal Mod Loader

+Copyright (C) 2012 Jason Gassel.
+All rights reserved.

-The Jackal Mod Loader for The Dead Linger by Sandswept Studios.
+The Dead Linger (TDL) by Sandswept Studios LLC.
+"The Dead Linger" trademark belongs to Sandswept Studios LLC.

 See the project wiki for information on using the program, please report problems using the GitHub issue system.
+If you need to contact the author directly for some reason send an email to pegelite@gmail.com with a subject line containing "Jackal Mod Loader".

 This project requires QuaZIP headers to compile along with requiring Qt, QuaZIP, and zlib dynamic libraries to run.

+Qt is a registered trademark of Digia plc and/or its subsidiaries.
+QuaZIP was written by Sergey A. Tachenov, AKA Alqualos. zlib was written by Jean-loup Gailly (compression) and Mark Adler (decompression).